Neats29/neats29.github.io/source/start-here/index.md

 - Superpower: __Picking up new skills and habits fast__:
   - Securing my first coding job 7 months after I started learning to code
   - Breaking into the blockchain space by learning about it in my spare time
-  - Going from not reading at all until the age of 21, to finishing at least 20 books a year
+  - Going from not reading at all until the age of 21, to becoming a book worm

 ---